redhawk2002/location-api/README.md

 ### Installation

 1. Clone the repository
-2. Create a `config.env` file in the root directory and insert the following:
+2. Create a `config.env` file in the config directory and insert the following:
    ```env
    PORT=<your_desired_port>
    MONGO_URI=<your_mongo_db_uri>